iceye-ltd/product-documentation/docs/productFormats/radiometric.md

 * The orientation of the object with respect to the RADAR
 * The shape of the object
-* The frequency / wavelength of the RADAR compared to the size of the object
+* The wavelength of the RADAR compared to the size of the object
-* The material that the object is made from
+* The ability of the object to reflect an electromagnetic field
-    * (and specifically its ability to support an electromagnetic field - called its *dielectric constant*; metal = radar reflective; plastic = not radar reflective)
+    * This is called the  *dielectric constant*.
+Metal and water have high dielectric constants and reflect strongly, bare ground cover has much lower dielectric constant.
-* Polarization
+* Polarization of the radar energy

-The units of RCS are $m^2$ as it represents the cross-section in the direction of the RADAR of a hypothetical sphere that would reflect the same amount of energy that is observed by the RADAR from the object.
+The RCS describes the relative reflecting cross-section of an object and its units are $m^2$.
+RCS values are compared to the reference RCS of a hypothetical, perfectly-reflecting sphere with an area of 1 $m^2$ (radius of 0.565 m) .
+RCS does not indicate the physical size of an object.
+For example, a metal plate with an area of 1 $m^2$ oriented orthogonal to the incoming energy would have an RCS of 14,000 $m^2$, while that of a small boat could be much less than 1 $m^2$.
 The symbol for RCS is by convention $\sigma$.

-In the real world though we rarely have only one scattering object in a resolution cell (and almost never a 1m metal sphere), so in reality a pixel in a SAR image contains many hundreds of scattering objects and has a *mean* RADAR cross section.
-To identify this from a single object RCS we use the symbol $\sigma_0$.
+In the real world, though, there are usually multiple scattering objects within a resolution cell (and we almost never encounter a 1 m metal sphere).
+Since a pixel in a SAR image contains many hundreds of scattering objects, it has a mean RADAR cross section.
+To distinguish this from a single-object RCS we use the symbol $\sigma_0$.

 <figure>
 <img src="../img/sigma-beta-gamma-explained.png" style="width:100%">
 <figcaption align = "center"><em>Figure 1: The relationship between β0, γ0 and σ0</em></figcaption>
 </figure>

-When looking at terrain with a SAR sensor, the orientation of the ground compared to the resolution cell has a large impact on the perceived mean RCS.
-The slant plane area of a pixel is constant but when projected onto the ground, the area of the terrain that contributes to the mean RCS changes with incidence angle.
-This leads to a 'brightning effect' at lower incidence angles in the slant plane image as each pixel's ground area increases.
+When illuminating the ground with a SAR sensor, the orientation of the surface compared to the resolution cell in the slant plane has a large impact on the mean RCS.
+The slant plane area of a pixel is constant, but when projected onto the ground, the pixel’s area is elongated in range, and the mean RCS changes with incidence angle.
+This leads to a 'brightening effect' at lower incidence angles in the slant plane image as each pixel's ground area increases.
 This means that the observed mean RCS values in the SLC image represent the **RADAR brightness** rather than the terrain mean RCS $\sigma_0$.
 The RADAR brightness is denoted by $\beta_0$.

 Another noticeable and sometimes undesirable effect is that of local terrain topography.
-Terrain slopes than are oriented towards the satellite have a larger radar backscatter towards the RADAR than leeward slopes inclined away from the radar that tend to reflect radar energy away.
-If the actual reflective properties of the terrain are needed then this relief effect can be *flattened* to create a $\gamma_0$ image.
+Terrain slopes that are oriented towards the satellite have a larger radar backscatter towards the RADAR than leeward slopes, which are inclined away from the radar and tend to reflect radar energy away.
+If the actual reflective properties of the terrain are needed, then this relief effect can be *flattened* to create a $\gamma_0$ image.

 The relationship between these three properties can be seen in Figure 1.

 ### Calibration Correction

-Calibration of ICEYE's sensors is performed using the Amazon and Congo forests for radiometric and beam calibration and using point target calibration sites for impulse response and geolocation calibration.
-The conversion to radar brightness ($\beta_0$) values are provided through the application of a calibration factor (CF) annotated as `calibration_factor` in the product metadata:
+The radiometric and beam calibration of ICEYE's sensors is performed using wide-area and consistent reflections from Amazon and Congo forests, while point target sites are used for impulse response and geolocation calibration.
+The conversion to radar brightness ($\beta_0$) values is provided through the application of a calibration factor (CF) annotated as `calibration_factor` in the product metadata:

 $$ \beta_0 = CF|DN_{SLC}|^2 $$